 |Application Positioning (Lower speed)||Raw information (Embedded)||Computed angle (Standalone)|

 |Combined with the motor commutation||Latch/Switch|

 |High performances||Triaxis Performance (MLX9037x)|

 The products mentioned for the motor commutation are very focused on high speed.
-Their update frequency is expressed in few µs, and they generally output raw information.
+Their update rate is expressed in few µs, and they generally output raw information.
 This information is then treated by the related MCU.
 For the application positioning, the fast response is no longer the main focus.
 Therefore, we can use “smarter” sensors that output already computed angle information.
-Such a sensor benefits from a DSP and therefore offer more functionalities (signal compensation, programmable diagnostics…) which can further simplify the system design.
+Such a sensor benefits from a DSP and therefore offers more functionalities (signal compensation, programmable diagnostics…) which can further simplify the system design.
 Melexis offers a wide range of angular position sensors at lower speeds.
-Here, low speed means an update frequency from 200µs.
+Here, low speed means an update rate from 200µs.

 - MLX90392/MLX90393/MLX90395/MLX90397 (Value optimized, Magnetometers requiring post processing.
 For consumer or automotive applications)

 - MLX9042x (Mainstream, Magnetic Position Sensor for cost conscious but demanding applications)

 - MLX9037x (Performance, Magnetic Position Sensor with the highest performance, safety and feature set requirements)